Prof. Arjen Dondorp: The treatment of severe malaria

 Q: Is malaria different in South East Asia than Africa, and is it different in Cambodia and Thailand?

 AD: Yes there are differences between sub-Saharan Africa and Asia in that the transmission of the disease in Africa is much more intense than in Asia.
-In many parts of Africa a child gets bitten once a day or sometimes even several times a day by an infected mosquito which transmits the malaria parasite.
-If that child doesn’t die from the disease they will build up immunity in the first years of their lives, so you hardly see any severe disease after the age of five.
+In many parts he or she will build up immunity in the first years of his or her life, so you hardly see any severe disease after the age of five.
 Whereas in Asia people are bitten maybe once a year by an infected mosquito so they don’t have time to build up immunity.
 There you see disease in young adults or in any ages.
 This also makes the manifestations of the disease slightly different in adults: adults can develop cerebral malaria and very acidotic blood, but also renal failure, pulmonary failure whereas children also often develop coma and acidosis but tend to have more severe anaemia than adult patients.
 Then your question whether it is specifically different in Cambodia and Thailand: these are areas of low transmission so severe malaria is mainly a disease of young adults; but anti-malarial drug resistance tends to somehow, for reasons we don’t completely understand, start in that part of the world.
 So the treatment of malaria is in general more difficult in that part of the world.

 Q: What are the most important lines of research that have developed over the last five or ten years?